jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received: {'key1': 'value1', 'keyN': 'valueN'}"
       )

-the terminal shows all tests are passing
+the terminal shows all tests are passing.

 ----